zhe-la/zhban/README.md

 ```
 ## Usage

-enable zban proxy server for HTTP clients on the port 3002
+enable zhban proxy server for HTTP clients on the port 3002

 ```
 ./zhban -k qwerty123 -http 3002